ihmeuw/pseudopeople/docs/source/datasets/index.rst

 children.
 The main qualifications are income and the presence of young children in the home.
 To find out more about this service, please visit the `WIC homepage <https://www.fns.usda.gov/wic>`_.

+Pseudopeople can generate a simulated version of the administrative data that would be recorded by WIC.
+This is a yearly file of information about all simulants enrolled in the program as of the end of that year.

 .. list-table:: **Simulant attributes**
    :header-rows: 1